EnclaveGames/Enclave-Phaser-Template/README.md

 ### Web Monetization:

 [Web Monetization](https://webmonetization.org/) support is turned on in the template.
 If you want to implement it you can replace the `monetization` meta tag in `index.html` with your own and determine if `document.monetization` is available in the browser to make changes in the source code.

+### Progressive Loading:

+It's a Phaser-specific Progressive Loading approach, which impoves the initial load time by deferring "anything that's not main menu items" to load in the background as soon as main menu actually appears.

 ### License: